Honoring Their Lives

 Heaven came down and glory filled my soul,

-When at the cross the Saviour made me whole;
+When at the cross the Savior made me whole;

 My sins were washed away –